 Instead of investing their money, DeShetler placed the funds into a bank account over which he had sole authority.

-In a Factual Basis and Stipulation filed in U.S. District Court on June 8, DeShetler admitted using money from one investor to start construction on a house in Nicaragua, which has no extradition treaty with the United States.
+In a Factual Basis and Stipulation filed in U.S. District Court on June 8, DeShetler admitted using money from one investor to start construction on a house in Nicaragua.

 DeShetler also convinced an 83-year-old client in Pearland to liquidate an existing trust account and transfer $187,699 to him so he could earn better returns.
 The client's husband died in late 2015, and in May 2016 the woman allowed DeShetler to stay at her home while she visited her son.
 When she returned six weeks later, all of her investment documents were missing and DeShetler had left, according to the stipulation.